“Restoration Agriculture: Real World Permaculture for Farmers” by Mark Shepard

 “How to Avoid Climate Disaster” by Bill Gates

-This is a great book and an easy read; not full of scientific jargon or hard to digest, it is written in everyday terminology and is a collaboration of some of the smartest in each of the fields it discusses.
+This is a great book and an easy read.
+Not full of scientific jargon or hard to digest, it is written in everyday terminology and is a collaboration between some of the smartest in each of the fields it discusses.
 It has beautiful pictures and short chapters, so it is easy to ready in chunks and stop and start.
-It really gives a path forward just repairing the things we have destroyed over time.
+It really gives a path forward by just repairing the things we have destroyed over time.

 “Drawdown” edited by Paul Hawken

-This book makes the case that the food chain currently used in the United States of large amount of meat coming from factory farms is unsustainable.
+This book makes the case that the food chain currently used in the United States with large amount of meat coming from factory farms is unsustainable.
 When you break down the amount of resources used and the carbon dioxide created in the production of meats, it is unsustainable.
-Analysis of how much grain production, water use, and chemical additions to the process make the case.
+Analyses of how much grain production, water use, and chemical additions required in the process make the case that this industry is unsustainable in its current form.

 “The Ministry for the Future” by Kim Stanley Robinson